 - Colorbond sheeting (except as a roofing material)

-- Garage roller doors consisting of plain colorbond sheeting (or similar)

 - · Unpainted or unrendered cement sheeting

 - Stucco

 - Galvanised sheeting

 - Log-cabin style walling

 - Fibro cement boarding or similar.

 Colours such as bright whites, creams and oranges generally do not complement the bushland setting.
 To assist with creating attractive homes that complement the natural character of Blackwood Park, colours with earthy or natural tones should be used.